willnotsurrender/06_Friends/01_Foodys/C.Kunkel.md

 # TODO
-- Write leaks articles and escalate to chefredakteur
+- Write leak articles and escalate to chefredakteur